physicsturtle/physicsturtle_old/_math-cm/index.md

 ---
 layout: course
-title: Classical Mechanics I
+title: Mathematical Classical Mechanics
-permalink: /cm-I/
+permalink: /math-cm/
 ---

 Welcome to Classical Mechanics I. This is a calculus based course that will introduce you to the mechanics of particles and rigid bodies.